Online Double Oracle: Introduction

-While DO/PSRO provides an efficient way to approximate NE in large-scale zero-sum games, it still faces three open challenges. \textbf{Firstly}, there is no theoretical convergence guarantee for applying such methods.
-Although the process of iteratively solving sub-games in DO resembles the ``master" program in Benders' decomposition \cite{bnnobrs1962partitioning}, which is a classic technique in solving large LPs, DO is still a heuristic approach.
-To the best of our knowledge, little theoretical study has been made on analysing the sample complexity of applying DO algorithm, especially the complexity in terms of the game size. \textbf{Secondly}, DO methods require the player to know in advance the full payoff matrix that include all adversary's strategies.
-However, listing all adversary's strategies is often infeasible in the real-world applications.
-In the example of Leduc Poker \cite{southey2012bayes}, there are altogether $3^{936}$ pure strategies. \textbf{Thirdly}, and most importantly, DO methods are not \emph{rationale} \citep{bowling2001rational}, in the sense that they do not provide a learning scheme that can exploit the adversary (i.e., achieve no-regret).
-While a Nash strategy guarantees the best performance in the worst scenario, it can be too pessimistic for a player to play such a strategy.
+While DO/PSRO provides an efficient way to approximate the NE in large-scale zero-sum games, it still faces two open challenges. \textbf{Firstly}, DO methods require both players to \emph{coordinate} in order to solve the NE in sub-games (i.e., both players have to follow the same learning dynamics such as Fictitious Play (FP) \cite{brown1951iterative}).
+This contradicts many real-world scenarios where an opponent can play any (non-stationary) strategies in sub-games. \textbf{Secondly}, and most importantly, DO methods are not \emph{rational} \cite{bowling2001rational}, in the sense that they do not provide a learning scheme that can exploit the adversary (i.e., achieving no-regret).
+While a NE strategy guarantees the best performance in the worst scenario, it can be too pessimistic for a player to play such a strategy.
 For example, in Rock-Paper-Scissors (RPS), playing the NE of $(1/3, 1/3, 1/3)$ makes one player unexploitable.
-However, playing the Nash strategy also disables the potential of a player exploiting its adversary.
-If the adversary acts irrationally and addicts to one strategy, say ``Rock'', then the player can exploit the adversary by playing ``Paper'' to achieve larger rewards.
+However, if the adversary acts irrationally and addicts to one strategy, say ``Rock'', then the player should exploit the adversary by consistently playing ``Paper'' to achieve larger rewards.
+No-regret algorithms \cite{cesa2006prediction,shalev2011online} prescribe a learning scheme in which a player is guaranteed to achieve minimal regret against the best fixed strategy in hindsight when facing an unknown adversary (either rational or irrational).
+Notably, if both players follow no-regret algorithms, then it is guaranteed that their time-average policies will converge to a NE in zero-sum games~\cite{blum2007learning}.
+However, the regret bound of popular no-regret algorithms~\cite{freund1999adaptive,auer2002nonstochastic} usually depend on the game size; for example, Multiplicative Weight Update (MWU)~\cite{freund1999adaptive} has a regret bound of $\mathcal{O}(\sqrt{T \log(n))}$ and EXP3~\cite{auer2002nonstochastic} in bandit setting has a regret of $\mathcal{O}(\sqrt{T n \log(n)})$, where $n$ is number of pure strategies (i.e., experts).
+As a result, directly applying no-regret algorithms, though rational, cannot solve large-scale zero-sum games.